Dark Information in Black Hole with $\lambda\varphi$ Fluid: Conclusions and Discussions

 Note that this is just an approximate estimate since it is not a small quantity anymore compared with $I_0(a,b)\simeq 25.1 E_a E_b$.

-\section{Conclusions and discussions}
+\section{Conclusions and Discussions}

-In this paper, we have investigated the spacetime structure, Hawking radiation spectrum, and dark information of a spherically symmetric black hole in the background of dark matter in mimetic gravity.
+In this paper, we have investigated the spacetime structure, Hawking radiation spectrum, and dark information of a spherically symmetric black hole in the background of {the $\lambda\varphi$ fluid.}

-Firstly, with a general action of mimetic gravity (\ref{action3}), we obtained a spherically symmetric hair black hole solution with a positive scalar parameter $s$ and mass $M$.
-This solution has the same asymptotic behavior at spatial infinity as the Schwarzschild black hole except for a high-order correction from the mimetic dark matter, but has different behavior near the origin.
-However, the structure of its Penrose-Carter diagram is similar to the Schwarzschild case.
+Firstly, with {the Langrangian of the $\lambda\varphi$ fluid (\ref{Lagrangian2})}, we obtained a spherically symmetric hair black hole solution with a positive scalar parameter $s$ and mass $M$.
+This solution has the same asymptotic behavior at spatial infinity as the Schwarzschild black hole except for a high-order correction from {the $\lambda\varphi$ fluid}, but has different behavior near the origin.
+However, the structure of its Penrose--Carter diagram is similar to the Schwarzschild case.
 For a fixed scalar parameter $s$, the black hole mass has a minimum (\ref{Condition_M}).
 The total energy of the black hole is $M$.
 The temperature and entropy of the black hole entropy were calculated.
 It was found that the entropy is not equal to one quarter of the area of the horizon.

 Secondly, we used the statistical mechanical method based on canonical typicality~\cite{MaChenSun:2018EPL,MaChenSun:2018NPB} to calculate the nonthermal black hole radiation spectrum.
 This spectrum describes the statistical distribution of particle's energy after the particles cross the horizon through the Hawking process.
-The analytic result was given by (\ref{radiationSpectrum})-(\ref{chi2}) for general and small scalar parameter $s$.
-The exact numerical result was shown in Fig.~\ref{Figprhs}.
+The analytic result was given by (\ref{radiationSpectrum})--(\ref{chi2}) for general and small scalar parameter $s$.
+The exact numerical result was shown in Figure~\ref{Figprhs}.
 It was found that, during the Hawking radiation, the distribution probability of the radiation will increase slowly at a very long stage, and then the radiation will be accelerated rapidly at the late stage of the radiation.
-At last, the black hole mass is reduced to its minimum but the radius is reduced to zero.
+At last, the black hole mass is reduced to its minimum, but the radius is reduced to zero.
 The behavior of the radiation at the last stage is very different from the Schwarzschild black hole.
-It was also shown that the mimetic dark matter will speed up the Hawking radiation process and so reduce the lifetime of the black hole.
+It was also shown that {the $\lambda\varphi$ fluid} will speed up the Hawking radiation process and so reduce the lifetime of the black hole.